-- There are differences between the results due to the different conditions of individual trials, which were also done in different stages of the NR implementation development. - For peak measurement we can see that the results are close to the target but still need some improvements. - The target values for average and edge user throughput were mostly reached during the trials however tests should be repeated under loaded 5G networks.
+- SA UL throughput performance is improved at least by double thanks to the uplink MIMO in UEs. - TDD frame structure plays a key role for UL/DL throughput results. - For peak measurement we can see that the results are close to the target but still need some improvements. - The target values for average and edge user throughput were mostly reached during the trials however tests should be repeated under loaded 5G networks.